 The first term for a franchisee to understand is ‘contribution margin percentage’.
 This is the raw percentage of the net sale (Sales less discounts, coupons, and returns).
 For additional information in understanding this term, read: Definition of Contribution Margin.
 For the purpose of this article, I am going to compare two sub shops.

 Two sub shops in the same shopping center are competing with each other.
 One is a national chain franchise (your store) and the other is a local Mom & Pop store.
 Both stores sell similar sandwiches and sides.
 The Mom & Pop have sales of around $340,000 per year with a contribution margin of 37%.
 From that contribution margin, the owners make around $48,000 a year in net profit.
-So for the purpose of the Mom & Pop store, their financial profit and loss statement looks similar to this:
+For the purpose of the Mom & Pop store, their financial profit and loss statement looks similar to this:

 Gross Sales $365,000